Many People with High Blood Pressure, Diabetes Missing Key Urine Test

 There are an estimated 37 million American adults with chronic kidney disease, and 90% of them do not know they have it.
 Early signs and symptoms of kidney disease are often vague and can go unnoticed.
 For this reason, health organizations recommend that people diagnosed with high blood pressure and diabetes have yearly checks for albumin in their urine, also known as albuminuria, which is an early sign of kidney disease.

 The urine albumin-to-creatinine ratio (ACR) is often the preferred test to screen for kidney disease because it can be done on a random spot urine sample and is a sensitive measurement.
-Even small amounts of albumin in the urine (ACR of 30 mg/g or more) can indicate kidney damage or disease.
+Even small amounts of albumin in the urine (ACR of 30 mg/g or more), which is sometimes called microalbuminuria, can indicate kidney damage or disease.

 A large study recently published in the journal Hypertension revealed that many people at risk of kidney disease are not getting this simple but important urine test.
 The study, led by researchers from the Johns Hopkins Bloomberg School of Health, analyzed data on more than 3 million people from around the world.